The day of the class trip to the old ruins dawned grey and drizzly, just as Ar liked it.

 “...since the Good Book,” Teu continued imperturbably, “says that the Great Kraken created us at the start of the Universe, and in His image.
 Nothing could have come before us.”

-“And how does your mum explain the evidence that the world is much older than us?”
+“And how does your mum explain the evidence that the world is much older than we are?”
 Ar inquired, only half interested in the answer.
 They were almost at the ruins, and her attention was fixed on the long brown mounds they were approaching.
 The earth that had been excavated to expose the long-buried ruins had been built into walls and ramparts, atop one of which old Dux had taken his position, and was waiting impatiently for the class to catch up.

 “Hurry,” he signalled to them across the field.
 “We don’t have all day.”